 Home and Cultural Affairs Minister Lyonpo Dawa Gyaltshen who also graced the summit spoke on the need to strengthen the CSOs and their roles and responsibilities.
-The summit helped participants understand the importance of cross sector collaboration for civil society to sustain its efforts in bringing positive change.
+The two-day retreat also provided an opportunity to understand the role of civil society and ways to create a more conducive environment for improved collaboration.
+The participants also talked about the importance of improving networking among the CSOs to help nurture the new and young members in the fraternity.